wathiede/pbrt/README.md

    enums, see parser::{WorldBlock,OptionsBlock} into a parser::Scene object.
    The second phase then walks the Scene object calling api::Pbrt methods as appropriate.
- * Constructors: no parameter constructors should implement [`Default`](https://doc.rust-lang.org/std/default/trait.Default.html), or helpfully named constructors like `identity`.
+ * Constructors: zero-parameter constructors should implement [`Default`](https://doc.rust-lang.org/std/default/trait.Default.html), or helpfully named constructors like `identity`.
 Type changing constructors should implement [`From`](https://doc.rust-lang.org/std/convert/trait.From.html).
+ * `pbrt.h`'s functionality has been put in `lib.rs`.
+This is a different location from the C++ implmentation.
+It allows usage like `use pbrt::Float;` instead of the more stuttery `use pbrt::core::pbrt::Float;`